-Covid has ravaged not only the World, but our community, so we have decided to give back to our artists by offering a monthly stipend to create graphics for our organization.
-We give each artist complete creative control over the projects other than the content needed to be put out.
-Each artist does two months of work.
-If you are interested in working with us email us at email@example.com
+Covid has ravaged not only the World, but our community, so in December 2020 we have decided to give back to our artists by offering a monthly stipend to create graphics for our organization.
+This program ran for 2 years, showcasing amazing artists from professionals, tattoo artists, graphic designers, comic book artists, to self taught beginners.

 Tobias Gurl (he/him) March/April 2021

 Our March and April artist will be Tobias Gurl, Tobias grew up in Madison, WI, home of the world’s greatest cheese and sixty percent of the country’s cranberry harvest.
 He earned his B.A. in Health and Society at Beloit College in Beloit, WI, with a focus in Health and Law.
 After taking several years to explore work in other public service fields, from tenant rights to teaching wilderness skills to small children, he’s landed a position teaching sex ed and ethics at a K-12 school in Seattle.
 Tobias’s artwork has appeared in Gallery Boom, the Olympia Unitarian Universalist Congregation, Olyphant Art and Media, and Splash Gallery of Olympia, among other locations around Puget Sound.
 The Stranger highlighted his Arts Walk show at Ritual in Seattle, praising his “quirky details”.
 His collie, Winston, is the goodest girl, oh yes she is, yes she is.